bobbylight/climatediff/README.md

 php composer.phar install
 ```

 Then, [get a token to access the NCDC CDO web services](http://www.ncdc.noaa.gov/cdo-web/token).
-Create a new file named `src/init.php` from
+Create a new file named `public/api/init.php` from
-`src/init.php.orig` with your token inserted appropriately.
-This is necessary for the application to fetch historical data from the NOAA.
+`public/api/init.php.orig` with your token inserted appropriately.
+This is necessary for the application to fetch

-The development version of the application lives in `src/`.
-Running `npm run watch` will set up watches and
-`livereload` for real-time development and debugging.
+historical data from the NOAA.

 You can build the production version of it into `dist/` by running `npm run build`.